Paul B. Maslo litigates high-stakes, complex disputes nationwide and advises on critical business and legal matters.

 In addition to litigating his clients’ most pressing and sensitive matters, Paul is a recognized legal scholar.
 He authored a chapter in a treatise published by Oxford University Press, and his work has appeared in several top law reviews and journals, including the University of Pennsylvania Law Review, University of Michigan Law Review, New York University Journal of Law & Business, University of Michigan Journal of Private Equity & Venture Capital Law, University of Virginia Journal of International Law, Washington University Law Review, and Berkeley Journal of International Law.

-Named to the New York and Texas Super Lawyers “Rising Stars” lists for business litigation, Paul attended the University of Pennsylvania Law School, where he wrote his graduation paper under the guidance of the Honorable Kent A. Jordan, U.S. Court of Appeals, Third Circuit.
+At the University of Pennsylvania Law School, Paul wrote his graduation paper under the guidance of the Honorable Kent A. Jordan, U.S. Court of Appeals, Third Circuit.

 Paul works with clients from a variety of industries, and he handles matters involving virtually every area of the law.
 The following are examples of his litigation and advisory representations: